Update on March 26, 2018: Weigel was sentenced to two years of probation on two counts of battery.

 “Our kids grow up and we always have to make sure our kids understand body safety,” said Miksha.

 Officials with Noblesville Schools said when the kids came forward, they called police immediately and conducted an internal investigation.
-The school system fired Weigle on Feb.
+The school system fired Weigel on Feb.
 28. Noblesville Schools also released a statement:

 “It’s very upsetting to us that someone would violate the trust of our students.
 We have been cooperating fully with Noblesville Police during their investigation.”

 FOX59 reached out to Weigle’s attorney and stopped by his home, but nobody answered.
 More charges in this case could be filed.
-Weigle has a court appearance on Aug.
+Weigel has a court appearance on Aug.
 24.